priyanshu24071/event_analytics/README.md

 Controllers deal with requests and responses.

-Services hold your main business logic.
+Services hold our main business logic.

 Models define how data is structured.